 The wooden cabinet has been stripped back to the bare wood, filled repaired and repainted.
-The metalwork has been polished and re-chromed, we used the same company that does our chroming in California.
+The metalwork has been polished and re-chromed, we used the same company that does the chroming on all of our vintage jukeboxes.
 The mechanism has been completely stripped and refurbished.
 Importantly the amplifier has been set up and perfectly paired to the original speaker system, it rocks!
 It is sold in a grade A1 condition.

 She is just about as good as we can get her, we know a thing or two about Jukeboxes, we have been making them over 90 years!
 As with most jukeboxes of the period one can enjoy the theatre of watching the discs being selected from the carousel before being lightly placed on the turntable by a mechanical arm.